slint-ui/slint/api/cpp/esp-idf/slint/README.md

 One reason could be that you don't have enough ram for the heap or the stack.
 Make sure that the stack is big enough (~8KiB), and that all the RAM was made available for the heap allocator.

+# Wrong colors shown

+If colors look inverted on your display, it may be an incompatibility between how RGB565 colors are ordered in little-endian and your display expecting a different byte order.
+Typically, esp32 devices are little ending and display controllers often expect big-endian or `esp_lcd` configures them accordingly.
+Therefore, by default Slint converts pixels to big-endian.
+If your display controller expects little endian, uncheck the `SLINT_COLOR_16_SWAP` Kconfig option in `idf.py menuconfig` under `Component config --> Slint`.

 ## License

 You can use Slint under ***any*** of the following licenses, at your choice: